 In broad strokes, we can probably say that the companies in yellow could probably benefit from better investor relations.
 While the companies in green probably have decent investor relations.

 There are a variety of non-dealer firms that offer public companies research in return for money, equity or options.
 The capital markets have traditionally put zero faith in this research.

 My recommendation used to be: “Avoid paid-for research at all costs”.
-However, in a post MIFID II world, paid-for research may become a necessary evil.
-Established broker-dealers are even considering a pay-to-play approach for research as they seek to find a viable funding model for the research they provide.
+However, in a post MIFID II world, paid-for research may become a necessary evil, especially for small-cap companies struggling to establish coverage.
+Broker-dealers are even considering a pay-to-play model for research as they seek to find a viable funding model for the research they provide.

-However, until this model is established and proven, paid-for research should be considered a waste of resources and a threat to your company’s credibility.
+However, until paid-for research is established and proven, it should be approached with caution.
+It could be a waste of resources and a threat to your company’s credibility.

 Thank you for reading this article.
 If you liked it, please share it on social media.

 If you would like to receive a weekly or monthly summary of Market Climber’s Insights then please subscribe to our newsletter.
 In addition, if you have further questions or would like to speak with us please contact us.